APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel              May 2018

+4. Sentinel Test Result Considerations

+   The description in the previous section describes a simple situation where the test queries were being passed to a single recursive resolver that directly queried authoritative name servers.

+   There is also the common case where the end client's browser or operating system is configured to use multiple resolvers.
+In these cases, a SERVFAIL response from one resolver may cause the end client to repeat the query against one of the other configured resolvers.
    If the client's browser or operating system does not try the additional resolvers, the sentinel test will effectively only be for the first resolver.